 St. Moritz was the first all-round winter sports resort in the world, and 150 years after its birth as a tourist destination it still holds a very special appeal and boasts a myriad of activities.
-It holds a magnificent position in Switzerland's broad Engadine valley, offering fantastic panoramic views.
+It holds a magnificent position in Switzerland's broad Engadine valley, offering fantastic panoramic views and excellent skiing.
 The resort is divided into three separate villages; Dorf which is the glitzy region on the shore of Lake St. Moritz, St. Moritz Bad which has a more relaxed atmosphere and Celerina which has a strong Italian following.
 All three villages have lifts into the 2,486m core of the main ski area, Corviglia.

 St Moritz continues to be an important winter destination for members of the international jet set and a host of regular celebrities, who flock to the exclusive resort for the fantastic shopping and skiing alike.
 The architecture of the St. Moritz dates to the mid-1900s, and whilst these buildings are fairly non-descript, it is the views from them which truly make the resort.
 Visitors will be dazzled by the surrounding forests, high mountains and lakes which create a truly magical, natural setting.

 Resort Altitude: 1,770m